tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 Despite all that, Hokori still did play well throughout the SA qualifier and actually recently beat Fnatic in the BTS Pro Series S12 while bootcamping in SEA.

-**What would success look like?** How funny would it be if they win TI and then have to play in Divison 2 DPC next year.
+**What would success look like?** Imagine the memes if they win TI and then have to play in Divison 2 DPC next year.

 **What to spam in Twitch chat when Hokori are winning?** `lumiere es mi pastor nada me faltarar`